How to keep your home safe and warm

 What can I do to prevent condensation and mould?

 Having a well-ventilated home (for example by opening your windows) and keeping the heating on are two of the best ways to prevent issues with mould.
-This year many of us will be trying to shut the cold out by keeping windows closed and not rely too much on central heating, but it’s important to get the balance right.
+Even though many of us try to keep windows closed and use less central heating in the winter, it’s important to find the right balance.

-• Keep your home ventilated.
-Change the air by opening a window for a small amount of time each day.
-Keep window vents open, and air vents uncovered.
+• keep your home ventilated.
+By opening a window for a short time each day and keeping window and air vents open

-• Keep doors inside your home closed and windows open when washing and cooking.
+• keep doors closed and windows open when washing and cooking

-• When filling a bath, run the cold water before the hot water to reduce steam.
+• fill the bath with cold water before adding hot water to reduce steam

-• When cooking, keep lids on pots and pans to prevent moisture escaping.
+• when cooking, keep lids on pots and pans to trap in moisture

-• Where possible, leave a gap between walls and furniture to allow air to circulate.
+• where possible, leave a gap between walls and furniture to allow air flow

 How do I report mould in my home?

-Simply fill out our online form and tell us about the mould in your home here or via your MyHARCA account.
+Simply fill out our online form and tell us about the mould in your home here or through your MyHARCA account.

 Need some extra support?
 You can call us to report an emergency repair at any time on 0800 035 1991.